-In addition to the foregoing, this course is designed to provide students with an opportunity to participate in the active research projects of faculty members.
+In addition to the foregoing, the introductory course is designed to provide students with an opportunity to participate in active research programs of faculty members.
 Calls for volunteers to assist in these projects will be made during the semester, in class or via e-mail.
-If you are asked to volunteer, and you accept, each project usually requires one hour or less of your time, but this will vary.
-In recognition of the value of your time, and in recognition that you are learning something about the discipline of psychology, beyond what you would in the normal classroom environment, an extra credit of I to 2% for each study in which you participate will be added to your total grade to a MAXIMUM extra credit of 5%.
+If you are asked to volunteer, and you accept, each project usually requires one hour or less of your time, but this will depend on the individual research project.
+In recognition for your time, and in recognition that you are learning something about the discipline of psychology, beyond what you would in the normal classroom environment, an extra credit of I to 2% for each study in which you participate will be added to your total grade to a maximum of 5%.
 Note that there is no guarantee that all students will be able to achieve the maximum extra credit.
 These extra credits are added only after all grade cutoffs have been established such that students who choose not to participate are not disadvantaged.